-Since 2015, submission of cannabimimetic agents, synthetic opioids and research chemicals has remained steady and continues to require additional analysis time to process and identify closely related compounds.
-In addition, examiners must determine whether these new compounds are scheduled via structural class, analogues, or the Board of Pharmacy expedited process.
+Submission of cannabimimetic agents, synthetic opioids and research chemicals continues to require additional analysis time to process and identify closely related compounds.
+In addition, examiners must determine whether these new compounds are scheduled via structural class, analogs, or the Board of Pharmacy expedited process.
 In response to the increasingly lethal synthetic opioids that are being submitted to the laboratory, DFS has implemented expanded environmental controls, personal protective equipment and safety training for examiners.
 These additional safety precautions add time to the analytical process.
+In response to emergency legislation legalizing industrial hemp and its products going into effect in March 2019, scientists in the Controlled Substances Section have worked to develop and validate methods to evaluate the concentration of tetrahydrocannabinol in plant material.
+Additional method validation will be needed for these methods to be used to evaluate the concentration of tetrahydrocannabinol in marijuana/hemp products (e.g., food products).
+New field tests were also evaluated for law enforcement to be able to presumptively differentiate marijuana and industrial hemp plant materials.